McCabe (surname)

 The surnames McCabe (Mac Cába) and MacCabe (/məˈkeɪb/ muh-KAYB) are Irish and Scottish surnames.
-McCabes are considered to have moved from the Western Isles of Scotland to Ireland sometime around 1350.
+As a sept of Scotland's Clan Macleod (and similarly originally Norse Vikings settlers to the Inner Hebrides), McCabes are considered to have moved from the Western Isles of Scotland to Ireland as mercenaries sometime around 1350.
 McCabes are now found mostly in the United States, Ireland and the United Kingdom, Australia, South Africa, and New Zealand.

 Etymology

 McCabe and MacCabe are interchangeable Anglicisations of the Gaelic Mac Cába, a patronymic name meaning "son of Cába".
 The surname can be written in modern Scottish Gaelic as MacCàba and MacCaibe.

 The nickname or personal name Cába is of uncertain origin.
 Patrick Woulfe considered that the surname was possibly derived from a nickname, meaning "a cap", or "hood", or helmet Caba is the Gaelic world for cap, hood, helmet.
 The name thus means 'the son of the helmeted one'.
 Henry Harrison suggested the name was from the Gaelic Mac Aba, meaning "son of the Abbot".
 If Harrison is to be believed then the surname would have a similar etymology as the surnames MacNab, McNab, which are from the Gaelic Mac an Aba, Mac an Abadh.